teofr/NOJazzPreview/README.md

 * Create an app on the Spotify Dev Dashboard (https://beta.developer.spotify.com/dashboard/applications)

-* You'll need your username (your email), your client ID and your client secret (both found on the)
+* You'll need your username (your email), your client ID and your client secret (both found on the dashboard)

 * When you run this, it will show you some instructions and an URL, follow them.

-* When the process it's finished, you should have your playlists creates and the following files:
+* When the process is finished, you should have your playlists created and the following files:

 	* not_found.txt: will show you the artists not found on Spotify